thecdil/mini-symposium/day-1.md

 # Collections as Data: Web and APIs

-> Tuesday, May 14th, 9:00am - 4:00pm, CDIL.
+> Tuesday, May 19th, 10:00am - 12:00pm, CDIL Zoom.

 ## Objectives

+- Critical web literacy: `viewsource`, markup languages, and Markdown.
 - Critical understanding of collections as data.
-- Understand the concept of web APIs.
 - Literacy with digital files, data, and metadata.
-- Critical web literacy: `viewsource`, markup languages, and Markdown.

 # Outline: